Deltares/dfm_tools/README.rst

 	- open command window
 	- ``python -m pip install git+https://github.com/openearth/dfm_tools.git`` (this also installs all required packages) (this also updates it to the latest version if you already installed it before)
 	- ``python -c "import dfm_tools; print(dfm_tools.__version__)"`` (print version number of the installed dfm_tools package)
-	- test if you can import shapely.geometry: ``import shapely.geometry`` (if not, look at the known bugs section in this readme.
+	- test if you can import shapely.geometry: ``python -c "import shapely.geometry"`` (if not, look at the known bugs section in this readme.
 You will need this when slicing data)

 - Use it in your scripts:
 	- from dfm_tools.get_nc import get_netdata, get_ncmodeldata, plot_netmapdata